 As it becomes increasingly evident that habits are the key to optimizing our health, including brain fitness, brain function, cognitive health, physical and mental health, it’s crucial that we develop healthy habits.
 To do so, we need to be mindful of what we put into our minds and utilize brain training to support our mental fitness.

 7 Reasons Why You Need to Focus on Brain Fitness

 Here are seven reasons to motivate you to develop better brain-fitness habits.
 Hopefully, when after you read them, you’ll see the importance.

 #1 Preserves Working Memory, Increases Brain Power, and Speeds Reaction Time

 Just as regular physical exercise and a healthy lifestyle promote physical health, brain training helps to improve memory function.
 Exercising our brain forces it to work extra hard, creating new vascular pathways necessary to improve blood supply and oxygenation.
 These critical activities also prevent cognitive decline, maintain efficient cognitive function, and protect long-term memory.
 Additionally, brain-boosting exercises increase verbal efficiency, help maintain sharper attention to detail and focus while enhancing memory functions.

 #2 Boosts Mood and Confidence

 When our brains are fit, we have a clear mind that seizes opportunities and is much more likely to reach out socially.
 By keeping our brains challenged, we are highly productive and accomplish more.
-And when we feel good about ourselves, the enhanced confidence often leads to improved self-esteem, which can help you maintain a more positive outlook in life and improve the quality of your relationships.
+And when we feel good about ourselves, the enhanced confidence often leads to improved self-esteem, which can help us maintain a more positive outlook in life and improve the quality of our relationships.